 I recently made the decision to expand this blog from simply talking about writing to talking about stories.
 Stories told in film, in images, and – most often – in words.
-Though many of you know that I my field of study is art history, what you may not know is that I specifically study book history, book creation, and book art.
-I love Early American books the best, hand printed manuscripts on hand-made paper, pressed into a hand-built machine and gifted with words by hand-carved type bearing hand-made ink.
+Though many of you know that my academic field of study was art history, what you may not know is that I specifically study book history, which (for me) includes techniques of book creation, and the book as art.
+I love Early American books the best: hand-printed manuscripts on hand-made paper, pressed into a hand-built machine and gifted with words by hand-carved type bearing hand-made ink.
 How is that not an art?

 While the evolution of book history means that the construction of most books has been industrialized (for large print runs, though there are still amazing artists making hand-crafted books, and I’ll talk more about them later) and even removed as we move into digital reading, the two places that you can still find art in a book are in the font choices, and in the cover.
 Some books go farther and incorporated art and design into the layout, but even the most minimal of interiors uses a font, and probably has a cover.

 Book cover design is its own kind of art.
 It can be, when done well, its own kind of beautiful.
 Here are a couple of resources to get you introduced to the possibilities: